tommai78101/tommai78101.github.io/_posts/projects/2015-5-8-get-debt.md

 isCurrentProject: false
 dateOfCreation: 2015/3/21
 jsid: project012
 summary: A 3D hide-and-seek game where you are tasked to capture students running away from you as the debt collector before the time runs out.
+Features A.I. pathfinding, 3D model animations and assets, advanced camera, and collisions.
 Uses Unreal Engine 4, written in C++.
 ---